AdobeDocs/experience-manager-screens.en/help/using/direct-internet-access.md

 ![](/help/assets/direct-access-2.png)

-The configuration also includes an Internet Access by any Internet service Provider and it’s Internet Line.
-Most ISP’s do provide an Internet Router covering the Internet Modem, Network Switch, WIFI Access-point, Firewall and other Network functionalities (depending on manufacturer and model).
+The configuration also includes an Internet Access by any Internet Service Provider (ISP) and it’s Internet Line.
+Most ISP’s provide an Internet Router covering the Internet Modem, Network Switch, WIFI Access-point, Firewall and other Network functionalities (depending on manufacturer and model).

 >[!NOTE]
 >**Troubleshooting Tip**